History of Craig Kimbrel in Timeline

 On April 21, 2011, Craig Kimbrel blew his first career save opportunity.

-June 3, 2011: Most Saves by NL Rookie Before All-Star Break
+June 3, 2011: Most Saves by a National League Rookie

-On June 3, 2011, Craig Kimbrel passed the record for most saves by a National League rookie before the All-Star break.
+On June 3, 2011, Craig Kimbrel surpassed the record for most saves by a National League rookie before the All-Star break, in a game versus the New York Mets.
+He is also the fastest Braves pitcher to reach 100 career strikeouts.

-On July 22, 2011, Craig Kimbrel broke the Braves rookie record for saves in a season, recording his 31st save.
+On July 22, 2011, Craig Kimbrel broke the Braves rookie record for saves in a season (31) in a game against the Cincinnati Reds.

-August 9, 2011: Tied NL Rookie Record for Saves
+August 9, 2011: Tied National League Rookie Record for Saves

-On August 9, 2011, Craig Kimbrel tied the National League rookie record for saves in a season with 36.
+On August 9, 2011, Craig Kimbrel tied the National League rookie record for saves in a season, which was 36 held by Todd Worrell.

 In August 2011, Craig Kimbrel was named the NL Rookie of the Month and Delivery Man of the Month.